firdausmehta/Renewable-Energy-Industry-Outlook/README.md

 # Questions
 * How renewable energy production has changed and will continue to change across the United States?

-* Can we use machine learning to predict a each states capability to meet its energy consumption needs with renewable energy production
+* Can we use machine learning to predict a each states capability to meet its energy consumption needs with renewable energy production?

 # Visualisations